eegg/school-policies-and-procedures/src/nutrition.rst

 A member of staff sits with children to eat their lunch.

 * All surfaces are clean.
-An anti-bacterial spray is used before and after preparation and meals.
+An anti-bacterial spray or hot, soapy water is used before and after preparation and meals.

 Breakfast, Lunch and Tea Club
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 |The Setting| provides the opportunity for children to have breakfast, lunch and tea.
-An additional snack time will be held throughout both the morning and afternoon sessions, where milk and fruit is provided.
+An additional snack time will be held throughout both the morning and afternoon sessions, where milk, a savoury or sweet biscuit and fruit is provided.

 A child arrives
 ^^^^^^^^^^^^^^^

-When a child arrives, if the child has a packed lunch, the child's *Key Person* ensures
+When a child arrives, if the child has a packed lunch, staff ensure that

 * perishable contents are refrigerated or contain an ice pack
 * the food meets the child's dietary needs
-* the container is suitable.
+* the container is suitable and is clearly named.

-If it meets these requirements, the packed is stored in a cool place.
+If it meets these requirements, the packed meal is stored in a cool place.

-If the packed lunch does not meet these requirements, the *Key Person* notifies the parent;
+If the packed lunch does not meet these requirements, staff notify the parent;
-they may also return the food to the parent.
+they may also return the food or container to the parent.

 At the start of the day